ricardojoserf/TrickDump/README.md

 - **Lock**: Get OS information using RtlGetVersion.

-- **Shock**: Get SeDebugPrivilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.
+- **Shock**: Get process handle with NtGetNextProcess, GetProcessImageFileName and NtQueryInformationProcess, get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.

-- **Barrel**: Get SeDebugPrivilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.
+- **Barrel**: Get process handle, get SeDebugPrivilege privilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.

 ![img](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/trickdump.drawio.png)